 All graduate students at UC San Diego are responsible for tuition and fees each quarter in order to utilize University resources.
-Students can receive financial support to help cover these costs in the forms of fellowships, scholarships, and academic student employment positions.
-To be eligible for financial support, graduate students must be registered full-time (12 units) and be in good academic standing.
+Students can receive financial support to help cover these costs in the form of fellowships, scholarships, and academic student employment positions.
+To be eligible for financial support, graduate students must be registered full-time (12 units of graduate level courses) and be in good academic standing.

+Awardees must register in a minimum of 12 units of graduate level or upper-division coursework each quarter to receive fellowships and scholarships.
 Throughout the year, fellowships and awards are available to all graduate students.
-More information on available fellowships can be found here.
+More information on fellowships can be found here.

-Both Ph.D. and M.S. students are eligible for the appointments listed below, but priority is given to Ph.D. students.
-Appointments are quantified by a percentage based on a 40-hour work week (i.e., 100% = 40 hours per week; 50% = 20 hours per week; 25% = 10 hours per week).
-Graduate students cannot work more than 50% during the academic year, or 100% during the summer.
+Both Ph.D. and M.S. students are eligible for Academic Student Employment (ASE) positions (TA, Reader, Tutor).
+Priority is given to Ph.D. students.
+Appointments are quantified by a percentage based on a 40–hour work week (i.e., 100% = 40 hours per week; 50% = 20 hours per week; 25% = 10 hours per week).
+Graduate students must be registered in a minimum of 12 units of graduate level or upper-division coursework each quarter to be employed at 25% or greater during the academic year.
+Students cannot work more than 50% during the academic year or during the summer.

 Graduate Student Researcher (GSR)

 Paid research positions are available via grants awarded to faculty members.
 Students employed as GSRs at 25% or above qualify for GSR Tuition and Fee Remission which covers all tuition, fees, and nonresident student tuition (if applicable).
-Students should talk to their faculty advisor for availability.
+Students should connect with their faculty advisors for availability and information.

 Teaching Assistant (TA) / Reader

-All new Associates In, Teaching Assistants, Readers, and Tutors must attend the New Academic Student Employee (ASE) Orientation.
-Department staff will announce orientation information as they are scheduled.
+All new Teaching Assistants, Readers, and Tutors must attend the New Academic Student Employee (ASE) Orientation.
+The Division of Graduate Education & Postdoctoral Affairs will announce orientation information as they are scheduled.

 International Ph.D. students will have nonresident student tuition waived for three years after successful completion of the Senate Examination.

-In order to avoid payment delays, it is highly recommended that students enroll in direct deposit.
-There are two forms of direct deposit for graduate students:
+In order to avoid payment delays, students should enroll in direct deposit.
+There are three different types of direct deposit that students should enroll in.

-- Payroll: TA, Reader, and GSR employment checks.
-Students will be unable to enroll in this form of direct deposit until they have completed hiring paperwork and an employee number has been generated.
+Students with active employment appointments should enroll in UCPath.
+Students will be unable to enroll in UC Path direct deposit until they have completed hiring paperwork and an employee number has been generated.